Last updated: September 29th, 2023

 Hand & Foot Warmers

 There’s nothing worse than getting stuck with cold hands and feet in the snow.
-If your toes and fingers are frozen while out on the slopes, life becomes suddenly miserable.
+If your toes and fingers are frozen while out on the slopes, life is miserable.

-This is one of the many reasons why air-activated heat packs are ideal for keeping the body warm when in subzero temperatures.
+Air-activated heat packs are a practical gift to keep your loved ones warm when in subzero temperatures.
 Even during the most brutal winter months, they work incredibly well.

-Every skier and snowboarder knows that staying comfortable is key to having an enjoyable experience on the mountain.
+Every snowboarder knows that staying comfortable is key to having an enjoyable experience on the mountain.

-Socks may seem like a boring gift but any powder hound is sure to appreciate a quality pair of snowboard or ski socks to keep their feet warm.
+Socks may seem like a boring gift, but any powder hound is sure to appreciate a quality pair of snowboard or ski socks to keep their feet warm.

-These over-the-calf socks are made out of wool and are incredibly lightweight and durable.
+These over-the-calf socks are made out of Merino wool and are incredibly lightweight and durable.

-They’re the perfect inexpensive gift, especially if the skier or snowboarder in your life is prone to having cold feet.
+They’re the perfect inexpensive gift, especially if the snowboarder in your life is prone to having cold feet.

-When you’re out for hours on sub-zero snowy days, it’s important to keep every inch of your body warm and comfortable.
+When you’re out for hours during sub-zero snowy days, it’s important to keep every inch of your body warm and comfortable.

-Since our necks and faces are extremely vulnerable to the cold, neck warmers are pivotal for every snowboarder or skier on the slopes.
+Since our necks and faces are extremely vulnerable to the cold, wool neck warmers are pivotal for every snowboarder on the slopes.

-A stylish wool beanie that provides serious warmth goes a long way for any skier and snowboarder.
+A stylish wool beanie that provides serious warmth goes a long way for any snowboarder.